linode/apl-docs/docs/for-ops/how-to/use-catalog.md

 sidebar_label: Manage the Catalog
 ---

-APL offers a Catalog to Teams on the platform to offer them golden path templates (Helm charts).
+A Catalog is made available to Teams on the platform to offer them golden path templates (Helm charts).
 This is how it works:

 - Add a Helm chart to the `otomi/charts` repo in the local Gitea.